 - Global businesses are increasingly using instant messaging apps, leading the Justice Department to recently revise relevant provisions in the enforcement of the Foreign Corrupt Practices Act.
 In this piece for Bloomberg Law Insights, Ropes & Gray attorneys discuss how companies can strike the right balance between fulfilling new policy requirements and the practicalities of business communications.

 - The SEC released a proposed rule calling for closed-end funds to provide investors with more detailed fund analyses, as well as for streamlined regulatory filing requirements for business development companies.
 In this alert, Ropes & Gray attorneys closely examine the proposed rule.
-Separately, in this Reuters article, asset management partner Nathan Briggs is quoted on the regulatory proposal.

 - IP litigation partner James Davis was named a 2019 Top Intellectual Property Lawyer in California by the Daily Journal.
 The publication recently profiled James and his accomplishments, including his work for Activision Blizzard Inc., and his success representing Emerson Electric in a series of wins in a 10-patent litigation against SIPCO.